Flicker-eth/Flicker786/README.md

 - 👋 Hi, I’m @Flicker
 - 👀 I’m interested in Blockchain , Cloud Computing
-- 🌱 I’m currently learning Web and Ios
+- 🌱 I’m currently learning AWS , Docker ,Kubernetes and Ios.
 - 💞️ I’m looking to collaborate on any Platform
 - 📫 How to reach me rgvlog786@gmail.com